sa-mh/Project1-CRUD/README.md

 ## Project Tracking

 The project management tool used for keeping track of the project was a jira scrum board.
 I organised the project into two sprints.

 The first containing the basic site functionality and the second consisting of hte extra features.
+![sprint][sprint]

-The basic functionality sprint was completed with all items being done while sprint two is still in the in progress phase.
+The basic functionality sprint was completed with all items being done while sprint two is still in the in progress and to do phases.
+![sprint2][sprint2]

 The JIRA board can be found here : https://bookproject.atlassian.net/secure/RapidBoard.jspa?projectKey=SBP&rapidView=1&view=planning.nodetail&atlOrigin=eyJpIjoiNTM4NDM1MDFjNTFhNDFkNWIwNzNjZWI2NzZjNGU4NzEiLCJwIjoiaiJ9